 IFTM offers the Bachelor of Science degree in Tourism Event Management in both English and Chinese as the medium of instruction.
-In light of the economic development of the Macao SAR, IFTM launched the Bachelor of Science in Tourism Event Management degree programme in 2005, with an intake of 40 students per year.
-Modelled after our popular Tourism Business Management and Hotel Management degree programmes, the Tourism Event Management degree aims to nurture new generations of skilled workforce for the burgeoning events industry.
+In light of the economic development of the Macao SAR, IFTM launched the Bachelor of Science in Tourism Event Management degree programme in 2005, with an intake of around 40 students per year.
+Modelled after our popular Tourism Business Management and Hotel Management degree programmes, the Tourism Event Management degree aims to nurture new generations of skilled workforce for the growing events industry.

-First of its kind in Macao, the degree programme has been very popular among high-school graduates looking for promising career prospects in the growing events sector.
+First of its kind in Macao, the degree programme has been very popular among high-school graduates looking for promising career prospects in the events sector.
 The overwhelming demand resulted in IFTM doubling student intake in 2009.
-Catering to working professionals, IFTM launched an evening version of the Tourism Event Management degree programme delivered in Chinese in 2012.
-To date, IFT has a student intake capacity of 120 for this degree programme although IFTM maintains a small class size of around 35 students to enrich the students' learning experience.
+Catering to working professionals, IFTM launched an evening version of the Tourism Event Management degree programme delivered in Chinese in 2010.
+To date, IFTM has a student intake capacity of 120 for this degree programme although IFTM maintains a small class size of around 35 students to enrich the students' learning experience.

 Since the inception of the degree programme, students had partnered with numerous local and international charities organisations to raise funds and awareness of the charities' work.
 A number of previous events were targeted at primary school children where students incorporated pro-environment concepts like recycling art and responsible eating in fun and engaging activities.
 In one year, students had even attempted and successfully created a World Guinness Record.
 The events organised by the students were often featured in local newspapers and television programmes, a definite recognition of students' contribution to a better society.

 Students are also required to complete a number of academic courses led by a team of scholars active in research, whose classes are informed by latest cutting-edge research in events in Macao.
 The faculty team members regularly attend international conferences, publish journal articles and book chapters and frequently engaged in consultancy research projects.